gift-surg/lie_exponential/README.md

 Run nosetests --exe to see if everything works.
 Code is tested on Mac OS X with the provided libraries.
 Please do contact me if you encounter any problem.

-## Programming philosophy: warning the users

-It is worth remember that programming is always the choice of the single through the multiple, and the variety of options and possibilities it is not possible to include everything, nor to reach any ideal "best possible code".
-Albeit, there are some principles that are a consequence of the need and the final aim.

-This code is to be intended as a work in progress.
-It is not meant to be a final product, nor to be as elegant or as exhaustive as possible.
-It was written having in mind to create the shortest path toward the aim, mining any possible future change of the aim itself and the route toward him, that new needs and new information acquired during the development of a research usually generate.

-Any question, contribution, comment and improvement from you is very welcome.

 ## Funders: